The Coaches' Trophy: History

+Sponsorship

 The trophy has undergone several sponsorship changes over the years.
 It was sponsored by the Gerrits Foundation during the initial 1986 and 1987 seasons and, through the Gerrits' family Pepsi bottling business, Pepsi became a co-sponsor with the Gerrits Foundation in 1988 and 1989.
 Due to the poll's affiliation with the United Press International wire service, it was known as the Gerrits Foundation-UPI Coaches Trophy, the UPI Coaches Trophy or UPI Trophy during that time.
 McDonald's was the sole sponsor from 1990 to 1992.
 Sears began its sponsorship in 1993 and remained until 2001.
 Circuit City assumed the sponsorship for the 2002 season.
 ADT Security Services was the title sponsor from 2003 to 2005; and from 2009 to 2013, Dr Pepper sponsored the trophy.
 Since 2014, Amway has been the trophy sponsor.

-The official name is the American Football Coaches Association National Championship Trophy; it was given this permanent name by the association in 2006.
-In 2009, the AFCA allowed universities to buy replica trophies for any year a school finished first in the Coaches' Poll, from the 1950 to 1985 seasons, prior to the trophy's creation in 1986.
-Around this time the AFCA also began the process of awarding retroactive titles for the 1922 to 1949 seasons.
-The AFCA asked schools who felt they had a legitimate bid for the title to submit their reasons why so that their committee could hear the case and decide.
-In 2016 Oklahoma A&M was awarded the 1945 national championship.
-Oklahoma State was (and continues to be) the only school to apply for the honor for any of the 28 years considered, and was awarded the AFCA trophy.
-The AFCA committee stated that Army could also be recognized as co-champion for 1945 "if the school decides to submit paperwork to the AFCA for evaluation by the committee."